GST/HST Credits

 - The first payment always starts in July.

-- The GST credit is then paid quarterly.
+- The GST credit is paid quarterly.
 (July, October, January, April)

-- You are only eligible for the GST credit as long as you are present in Canada.
+- You are only eligible for the GST credit as long as you are a resident in Canada in the month before the CRA makes a payment and at the beginning of the month the CRA makes a payment.

 Example:

-If you filed your tax return for the 2021 tax year, the worldwide income from 2021 was taken for the calculation.
+If you filed your tax return for the 2022 tax year, the worldwide income from 2022 was used for the calculation of the amount of benefits.
 The four payments then were:

-I received a letter.
-Why do I have to pay back the GST credits?
+Why do I have to pay back the benefits?

-Since you left Canada during the tax year, you are no longer eligible for the GST credit after departure.
-When submitting the tax return as a “resident” you must report the departure date, then the tax authority will automatically determine what amount you have to pay back and send you a repayment request letter.
+Since you left Canada during the tax year, you are no longer eligible for the benefits after your departure.
+When you file the tax return for the year you left Canada, you must report the departure date.
+Then the tax authority will automatically determine what amount you have to pay back and send you a repayment request letter.
+Wait for this letter first.

 Here is the clarification for the tax year: